microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Resize and Rearrange.](media/power-bi-report-27.png)

-26. Similarly pin left image tiles from ‘Dashboard-Images’ of chicklets report to the ADX Dashboard dashboard.
+26. Similarly pin left image tiles from ‘Dashboard-Images’ of chicklets report to the ADX Dashboard.

 27. **Resize** and **rearrange** the left images tiles as shown in the screenshot.
 Resize the KPI tile to 1x2.
 Resize the Deep Dive to 1x4.
 Resize the logo to 1x1 size; resize other vertical tiles to 2x1 size.